 From its inception CFC has met in a building known in the town as ‘The Church Rooms’.
 This hall used to be connected to the Church in Wales but was bought by the Holiday Club Trust in the mid nineties and re-named ‘The Holiday Club Hall’.
 By today the church owns the building and has made significant changes in recent years to increase its usefulness in the week to week work in the town.
 During August the hall is still used by the Holiday Club for two of their age-groups and CFC maintains strong link with the SU mission.

-Criccieth Family Church is led by an eldership, currently of five, which includes the full-time pastor, Ben Thomas.
-Ben and Bethan and their children came to Criccieth in 2008 and Ben takes responsibility for the weekly preaching and teaching ministry.
+Criccieth Family Church is led by a group of elders, who take responsibility for the weekly preaching and teaching ministry.
 There are also weekly home groups, prayer meetings, children and youth groups and other gatherings in the hall and in people’s homes.

 The church is looking forward to marking its 20th birthday in 2020 and giving thanks to God for His goodness and faithfulness over the years.